Spring (Exam only in semesters with teaching).

 - have a good working knowledge of the body of international treaties in the area of copyright law;

 - be able to apply rules from different levels to the same set of facts;

 be able to write argumentative texts in the area of international copyright law.

 Three years of university studies

-Students should have taken one of the following classes: JUS277-2-A Introduction to Copyright Law, JUS260-2-B Intellectual Property Law, or similar introductory course in copyright or intellectual property law at a foreign university.
+Students should have taken one of the following classes: JUS277-2-A Introduction to Copyright Law or similar introductory course in copyright or intellectual property law at a foreign university.

 Three years of Law studies.

 The course is available for the following students:

 - Admitted to the integrated master programme in law

 - Admitted to the two-year master programme in law